sampointer/fluent-plugin-cloudwatch-ingest/README.md

 As such it is safe to run multiple instances of this plugin consuming from the same CloudWatch logging source without fear of duplication, as long as they share a state file.
 In a properly configured auto-scaling group this provides for uninterrupted log ingestion in the event of a failure of any single node.

+### JSON parsing
+With the `parse_json_body` option set to `true` the plugin will attempt to parse the body of the log entry as JSON.
+If this is successful any field/value pairs found will be added to the emitted record as structured fields.

+If `fail_on_unparsable_json` is set to `true` a record body consisting of malformed json will cause the record to be rejected.
+You may wish to leave this setting as false if the plugin is ingesting multiple log groups with a mixture of json/structured and unstructured content.

 ### Sub-second timestamps
 When using `event_time true` the `@timestamp` field for the record is taken from the time recorded against the event by Cloudwatch.
 This is the most common mode to run in as it's an easy path to normalization: all of your Lambdas or other AWS service need not have the same, valid, `time_format` nor a regex that matches every case.